duckietown/duckietown-shell/README.md

 ### Installation in other operating systems

-You will need to find the instructions for git, git-lfs, docker.
+You will need to find the instructions for pip, git, git-lfs, docker for your specific operating system on your own.

 To install the shell, use: